 If you can’t do this accurately, you’re going to be limited to design layouts that are small enough to fit in one hoop.
 For example, let’s say you want a design motif to repeat all the way across a duvet cover.
 You can fit three designs in your first hooping.
 So you embroider those.
 Now you want your next three designs (your second hooping) to line up so accurately, it looks like the pattern is continuing without interruption.

 This is one area where we haven’t seen anything that comes close to the Janome system.
-Our MC15000 uses a calibrated alignment device called the Clothsetter.
+The original MC15000 uses a calibrated alignment device called the Clothsetter.

 Enjoy shopping for that ultimate sewing machine.
 Think about how it will help you with the projects you do now.
 And then daydream a little about the kinds of projects you’ll be doing in the future.
 You’ll be like a kid in a candy store.